 Introduction

 The outcomes following a stroke can vary markedly in terms of their severity, affecting both the quality of life of patients with strokes, and the costs of treating them.
 A recent paper published in Medical Decision Making reported utility estimates associated with different modified Rankin Scale (mRS) scores, based on a large scale and recent UK-based population cohort study.
-(1) However, estimates of costs and utilities associated with stroke have often divided patient outcomes into the three ordinal states of dead, dependent state, and independent state, rather than the seven ordinal states of the mRS. In order to allow comparability between results from the mRS-to-EQ-5D paper and previous economic evaluations that have used the three-state division of stroke outcomes, and in order to make use of cost estimates associated with dependent and independent states following strokes, it is necessary to map the seven mRS states onto the three states of dead, dependent, and independent.
+(1) However, estimates of costs and utilities associated with stroke used within recent mathematic models have often divided patient outcomes into the three ordinal states of dead, dependent state, and independent state, rather than the seven ordinal states of the mRS. In order to allow comparability between results from the mRS-to-EQ-5D paper and previous economic evaluations that have used the three-state division of stroke outcomes, and in order to make use of cost estimates associated with dependent and independent states following strokes, it is necessary to map the seven mRS states onto the three states of dead, dependent, and independent.

 This paper describes and presents the results of a simulation-based approach to estimating both the proportions dead, and in dependent and independent states following a stroke, and the mean utilities associated with dead and independent states.
-This simulation-based approach involves making fewer assumptions in mapping from seven to three states than many analytic approaches would require, and can be readily applied to similar mapping approaches more generally.
+This simulation-based approach involves making fewer assumptions in mapping from seven to three states than many analytic approaches would require, and can be readily applied to similar mapping approaches.
 As an illustration of this latter point, and as the categories of the mRS differ according to degree of disability rather than type of stroke, the paper briefly describes how the approach could be used to map from the seven states of the mRS to the five states of the Glasgow Outcome Score(2).

 Method: What did we do?